J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: The structure of the pipeline GCFinder

 \subsection{Inputs required for pipeline operation}

-Before the \texttt{GCFinder} pipeline starts working, the user must include the images of all bands in a specific directory inside the support folder where the code is inserted and provide a file with the zero point values for each band (such information is included in the headers of the fits of the images).
+Before the \texttt{GCFinder} pipeline starts working, the user must include the images of all bands in a specific directory inside the support folder where the code is inserted and provide a file with the zero point values for each band.
 When the pipeline starts working, the user is asked to provide the path to the pipeline directory, so that the code can perform the necessary operations between files and folders.
 During code execution, 3 more pieces of information are requested.
-The first one is the FWHM cutoff that must be used, the second one is the limits in the color-color diagram and finally, the distance from the galaxy, so that the calculation of the magnitude cutoff is carried out.
+The first one is the FWHM cutoff that must be used, the second one is the limits in the color-color diagram, and finally, the distance from the galaxy so that the calculation of the magnitude cutoff is carried out.
 The FWHM and color cuts remained interactive, as the distribution of such quantities in the graphs might be particular to each galaxy.
 Keeping these steps interactive ensures better results and greater user control.